Robert Stroud: Prison life

-Known as Prisoner #1853, Stroud was one of the most violent prisoners at McNeil Island, frequently feuding with fellow inmates and staff, and was also prone to many different physical ailments.
-Stroud reportedly stabbed a fellow prisoner who reported him for stealing food from the kitchen.
-He also assaulted a hospital orderly who reported him to prison administration for attempting to obtain morphine through threats and intimidation.
-He also reportedly stabbed another inmate who was involved in the attempt to smuggle the narcotics.
+Stroud was one of the most violent prisoners at McNeil Island, frequently feuding with staff and other inmates, and was prone to illness.
+He reportedly stabbed a fellow prisoner who reported him for stealing food, assaulted a hospital orderly who had reported him to prison administration for attempting to obtain morphine through threats, and reportedly stabbed an inmate.

-On September 5, 1912, Stroud was sentenced to an additional six months for the attacks, and was transferred from McNeil Island to the federal penitentiary in Leavenworth, Kansas.
-On March 26, 1916, Stroud was reprimanded by cafeteria guard Andrew F. Turner for a minor rule violation that would have annulled Stroud's visitation privilege to meet his younger brother, whom he had not seen in 8 years.
-With a 6-inch shiv, Stroud fatally stabbed Turner through the heart.
+In 1912, Stroud was sentenced to an additional six months for the attacks and transferred from McNeil Island to the federal penitentiary in Leavenworth, Kansas Inmate #8154.
+On March 26, 1916, he stabbed Corrections officer Andrew Turner, a guard at the prison, through the heart after Turner reprimanded him for a minor rule violation that would have prevented a visit from Stroud's younger brother.
+Turner was working the day shift and was assigned to the dining room for the noon meal.
+Stroud asked permission to speak with Officer Turner.
+He asked Turner if he had reported Stroud's conduct, as Officer Turner had taken his name and number the previous day.
+Officer Turner informed Stroud that he had not reported him.
+Nevertheless, Stroud then stabbed Officer Turner once in the heart using a sharpened case knife in the presence of about 1,500 other inmates in the dining area.
+In 1918, after three trials, Stroud was sentenced to be hanged.
+Stroud showed no remorse for killing Turner, writing "...the guard took ill and died all of a sudden.
+He had a heart condition - puncture of the heart - there was a knife hole in it."
+In an uncommon gesture, inmates requested permission from the Warden to donate $400 to the family of Officer Turner.

-Stroud was convicted of first-degree murder for the stabbing and sentenced to death by hanging by the judge, a sentence that was overturned by the court of appeals.
-He was convicted in a second trial on May 28, 1917, but after receiving a life sentence, the Solicitor General John W. Davis voluntarily submitted a "confessed error" because he wanted Stroud to receive the death penalty.
-Stroud was tried a third time in May 1918, and on June 28, he was again sentenced to death by hanging.

-Stroud's mother appealed to President Woodrow Wilson, and the execution was halted on April 15, 1920, eight days before it was to be carried out.
-Stroud's sentence was commuted to life imprisonment.
-Leavenworth's warden, T. W. Morgan, strongly opposed the decision, given Stroud's reputation for violence.
+Stroud's mother appealed to President Woodrow Wilson, who commuted his sentence to life imprisonment.
+Leavenworth's warden, T. W. Morgan, strongly opposed the decision given Stroud's reputation for violence.
 Morgan persuaded the President to stipulate that since Stroud was originally sentenced to await his death sentence in solitary confinement, those conditions should prevail until the halted execution could be carried out.
 President Wilson's Attorney General, Alexander Mitchell Palmer, saw to it that Stroud would spend the rest of his life in solitary confinement.